apache/arrow/docs/source/format/CDataInterface.rst

    :ref:`Columnar format specification <format_columnar>`.

-   It is recommended, but not required, that the memory addresses of the buffers be aligned according to the type of primitive data that they contain.
+   It is recommended, but not required, that the memory addresses of the buffers be aligned at least according to the type of primitive data that they contain.
 Consumers MAY decide not to support unaligned memory.

    The pointer to the null bitmap buffer, if the data type specifies one, MAY be NULL only if :c:member:`ArrowArray.null_count` is 0.